futoin/specs/draft/ftn6_iface_executor_concept.md

     * Added concept of ChannelContext/INFO_CHANNEL_CONTEXT
         * HTTPChannelContext is defined in scope of FTN5: HTTP Integration
     * Added INFO_HAVE_RAW_RESULT
+    * Dropped ignoreInvokerAbort() and replaced with ChannelContext.onInvokerAbort() (would be broken backward compatibility, if used somewhere)
+    * Changed context() to executor() to avoid ambiguity (would be broken backward compatibility, if used somewhere)

 # Warning